Improve Health, Function, and Aesthetics with Full Mouth Reconstruction

 Because each patient who visits our practice is unique, no two treatment plans will be the same.
 The combination of treatments used in full mouth reconstruction is entirely dependent on the needs of the individual.

 Your Initial Consultation

-During your initial examination, one of our doctors will evaluate every aspect of your oral health.
+During your initial examination at our office, one of our doctors will evaluate every aspect of your oral health.
 Your teeth will be assessed for any decay, erosion, or fractures.
 He will also check your gums for any periodontal issues.
 Your jaw joints and bite will be assessed to confirm proper function.
 All of these elements should work together harmoniously for optimal oral health.

 Restorative dentistry addresses damaged, decayed, or missing teeth.
 The primary objective is repairing teeth and improving the bite for better function.
 Full mouth reconstruction can include two or more procedures, including: